Eastcoast-Laboratories/timeeffect/dev/BULK_EDIT_EFFORTS.md

 - Add bulk edit functions to existing JS files or create new dedicated file

 ### CSS
+- css/modern.css
-- Add styling for bulk edit controls and selection indicators
+- Add styling for bulk edit controls and selection indicators, use the same style as for the single effort edit and make sure dark mode is supported

 ## Success Metrics